-- Prepare a 0.8% suspension of washed red cells in 0.8% Ortho Red Cell 1. - 2 Remove aluminium foil from as many Ortho Anti-IgG/C3d polyspecific cassette reaction chambers as needed. - Place in appropriate reaction chamber: 50μl of test red cell suspension and 3.
-40μl of eluate or last wash supernatant. - Incubate the cassette(s) for 15 minutes at 37°C. - Centrifuge cassette(s) for 5 minutes in an Ortho BioVue System Centrifuge. - 6.
+- Prepare a 0.8% suspension of washed red cells in 0.8% Ortho Red Cell 1.
+Diluent. - 2.
+Remove aluminium foil from as many Ortho AHG polyspecific or AHG Anti-IgG cassette reaction chambers as needed. - Place in appropriate reaction chamber: 50μl of test red cell suspension and 3.
+40μl of eluate. - 4.
+Place in another reaction chamber: 50μl of red cell suspension and 40μl of last wash supernatant. - Incubate the cassette(s) for 15 minutes at 37°C. 5. - Centrifuge cassette(s) the cassette in an Ortho BioVue System Centrifuge.
 Read macroscopically for agglutination.